Ascendrospyder/YouTube-Clone/README.md

 - frequent use of GitHub to keep track of the changes I made

 # Challenges faced during the project
-Though through applying freshly learnt content to build this project, I came across a lot of bugs and styling issues that really pushed me to my limits.
+Though through applying freshly learnt content to build this project I had learnt quite a few things, I came across a lot of bugs and styling issues that really pushed me to my limits.
 Below are just some things I came across that challenged me:
 - Using flexbox in a nested manner
 - So much HTML code and a lack of organisation made it hard to read
 - Making sure the style was as close as possible to the actual website